 - How We Saved Almost $1000 On Our Homeowners And Auto Insurance Premiums

 You may have had your old bricks and mortar checking or savings account since you were in high school, but have been noticing lately that they’ve started charging you fees for various things.
 You’ve also noticed that the fees for your brokerage account have gone up, and mysterious inactivity fees started popping up.
 Whatever the case, people often find that their bank account is no longer useful to them, and that they can save money on fees (or make more interest) by moving somewhere else.

 - Save money by closing old accounts: Often old accounts start charging inactivity fees for dormant accounts, or just start charging fees because they think they can get away with it.
 Closing an account can be a pain, but it can also save you money (and headaches) in the long run.

 - Sign up for better bank accounts: Signing up for a better bank account will mean not only savings because of no fees and no minimums, but also can mean you’ll end up making more money interest, cash back and other perks.
-For example, a while back we signed up for Perkstreet Financial’s Reward Checking, a great online bank.
-We’ve gotten hundreds of dollars in cash back – it’s one of the few cash back checking accounts available.
+For example, a while back we Chime a great online bank.
+We’ve saved quite a bit in account fees that we no longer pay.
 Our old account at a traditional bricks and mortar was charging us fees for all sorts of things, and customer service wasn’t great.
-We have also switched our savings account to online banks with accounts from ING Direct and Ally Bank.
-Not only are we making more in interest, but the features available at those banks surpass our old bank.
+We have also switched our savings account to online banks with accounts from Capital One 360 and CIT Bank Not only are we making more in interest, but the features available at those banks surpass our old bank.